Merkel met wives of jailed lawyers during China visit - Journal du Cameroun

 German Chancellor Angela Merkel met the wives of two detained Chinese human rights lawyers during her trip to Beijing last week in a rare move for a visiting leader, the women told AFP Monday.

-Heads of state or government often avoid making major public statements about human rights during their trips to China, or holding meetings with activists or relatives.
+Heads of state or government often avoid making major public statements about human rights during their trips to China and shun meetings with activists or relatives.

 Merkel did not mention the meeting with the two women during her two-day visit on Thursday and Friday, though she said she brought up human rights during her talks with Premier Li Keqiang.